-9D.
+10D.
 Credit risk on financial assets (cont'd)

-For expected credit losses ("ECL") on financial assets, the general approach (three-stage approach) in the financial reporting standard on financial instruments is applied to measure the impairment allowance.
-Under this general approach the financial assets move through the three stages as their credit quality changes.
+The general approach in the financial reporting standard on financial instruments is applied to measure expected credit losses ("ECL") allowance on financial assets the ECL allowance.
 On initial recognition, a day-1 loss is recorded equal to the 12 month ECL unless the assets are considered credit impaired.
-However, the simplified approach (that is, to measure the loss allowance at an amount equal to lifetime ECL at initial recognition and throughout its life) permitted by the financial reporting standards on financial instruments is applied for financial assets that do not have a significant financing component, such as trade receivables.
-For credit risk on trade receivables, an ongoing credit evaluation is performed on the financial condition of the debtors and an impairment loss is recognised in profit or loss.
+The ECL allowance for debt assets is recognised at an amount equal to the lifetime ECL if the credit risk on that financial instrument has increased significantly since initial recognition.
+However, for trade receivables that do not contain a material financing component or when the reporting entity applies the practical expedient of not adjusting the effect of a material financing component, the simplified approach in calculating ECL is applied.
+Under the simplified approach, the loss allowance is recognised at an amount equal to lifetime ECL at each reporting date using historical loss rates for the respective risk categories and incorporating forward-looking estimates.
+Lifetime ECL may be estimated individually or collectively.
+For the credit risk on the financial assets an ongoing credit evaluation is performed on the financial condition of the debtors and any loss is recognised in profit or loss.
 Reviews and assessments of credit exposures in excess of designated limits are made.
 Renewals and reviews of credits limits are subject to the same review process.

-Note 6 discloses the cash and cash equivalents balances.
-Cash and cash equivalents are also subject to the impairment requirements of the standard on financial instruments.
+Note 7 discloses the cash balances.
 There was no identified impairment loss.

-9E.
+10E.
 Liquidity risk - financial liabilities maturity analysis

-The liquidity risk refers to the difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
-It is expected that all the liabilities will be paid at their contractual maturity.
+Liquidity risk refers to the difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
+It is expected that all the liabilities will be settled at their contractual maturity.

-There are no liabilities contracted to fall due after 12 months at the end of the reporting period.
+There are no liabilities contracted to fall due after 12 months at the end of the reporting year.
+The other financial liabilities are with short-term durations.
 The classification of the financial assets is shown in the statement of financial position as they may be available to meet liquidity needs and no further analysis is deemed necessary.

-9F.
+10F.
 Interest rate risk

-The company is not exposed to significant interest rate risk.
+The Company is not exposed to significant interest rate risk.